prasanna7401/Securenetes/README.md

 ## Limitations and known issues

 - Exceptions and error conditions (to be added soon)
-- An alternate way to login to the nodes without supplying SSH-key (to be tested).
+- An alternate way to log in to the nodes without supplying SSH-key (to be tested).

 ## Other contributors